-Analysis of Clinical and Molecular Correlates of Severe Disease

-We compared the clinical presentation of LOD and VLOD by examining ICU admission rates and the incidence of meningitis.
-We also analyzed hematological indices of infant infections across age of disease onset (LOD vs. VLOD), level of care (ICU vs. inpatient pediatric unit), and meningitis status.
+Analysis of Clinical and Molecular Correlates of Severe DiseaseWe examined hematological indices of infant infections across level of care (ICU vs. inpatient pediatric unit), and meningitis status.
 The hematological indices analyzed included WBC count, hemoglobin level, ANC, and platelet counts, along with the occurrence of leukopenia, leukocytosis, and neutropenia.
 To classify leukopenia, leukocytosis, and neutropenia, we binarized the WBC and ANC values using infant-specific thresholds: neutropenia was defined as ANC < 1.50 × 103 cells/mm3, leukocytosis as WBC count ≥ 10.50 × 103 cells/mL, and leukopenia as WBC count < 3.50 × 103 cells/mL.
 Logistic regression was employed to calculate odds ratios and 95% confidence intervals for each hematological indicator.
 The Bonferroni correction was applied for multiple testing, setting a significance threshold of 0.007 (0.05/7) for the seven hematological indicators.

 We conducted a genetic association study to identify molecular risk factors associated with clinical outcomes.
 The outcomes of interest included the age of disease onset and severity indicators

 such as ICU admission, meningitis, and abnormal hematological parameters, including leukopenia, leukocytosis, and neutropenia.
 Due to limitations in statistical power arising from sample size, the study concentrated on known virulence genes instead of conducting a genome-wide SNP analysis or evaluating all genes in the pangenome.
 We used a linear mixed model in Pyseer to examine gene- phenotype associations incorporating patristic distances from the RAxML phylogeny to account for population structure.
 [41] A Bonferroni correction was applied to address multiple testing, establishing a significance threshold of 0.003 (0.05/17) to evaluate associations with 17 virulence factors.
 Data analysis and visualizations were performed using R (V.4.3.1), and the corresponding code is available on GitHub at https://github.com/Leacavalli/BCH-GBS.
 [42]

+Analysis of Clinical and Molecular Correlates of Age of Onset Among Infants Beyond EOD

+Logistic regression with Bonferonni correction was similarly applied to compare the clinical presentation of LOD and VLOD, examining hematological indices, ICU admission rates and the incidence of meningitis.
+We then examined potential differences in the strains of the GBS isolates present across age groups by comparing the distribution of clonal complexes and serotypes using Fisher’s test FDR-adjusted p-values.
+Finally, we used the linear mixed model in Pyseer to determine whether specific molecular risk factors associated with age of onset among infant beyond EOD.
+Age of onset was tested both as a binary outcome classified into LOD and VLOD, and as a continuous outcome, to account for the arbitrary nature of the 3 month LOD cutoff.

 Results